 - Provide a license history

-- If you’ve been licensed for less than two years, you must take a 120-hour Colorado Out of State Licensee Course
+- If you have been licensed for less than two years, you must take a 120-hour Colorado Out of State Licensee Course

 Delaware

-- Submit one of three documents: 1.)
-Certificate showing completion of the Delaware law portion of the Salesperson’s Pre-Licensing Course, 2.)
-Certificate showing completion of education in another state, 3.)
-Certificate of Licensure History showing you have been licensed continuously for the past three years and a lease transaction listing 20 sales or lease transactions completed within that time
+- Submit one of three documents: (1) Certificate showing completion of the Delaware law portion of the Salesperson’s Pre-Licensing Course, (2) Certificate showing completion of education in another state, or (3) Certificate of Licensure History showing you have been licensed continuously for the past three years and a listing of 20 sales or lease transactions completed within that time

 Georgia

-Georgia offers full reciprocity to all states but has special requirements for real estate agents from Florida:
+Georgia offers full reciprocity to all states but has a special requirement for agents from Florida (Georgia Real Estate Commission).
+Requirements as of 2026:

 - Have a current license in good standing